John Asser: Post-war

-Asser was Governor and Commander-in-Chief of Bermuda from 1922 to 1927 and was promoted to full general in 1926.
-He was an aide-de-camp general to the King from 1929 to 1930, the year in which he was placed on retired pay.
+Asser was Governor and Commander-in-Chief of Bermuda, a position he held from July 1922 until August 1927 during which time he was promoted to general in November 1926, and was immediately placed on half-pay.
+He was an aide-de-camp general to King George V, in succession to General Sir Alexander Godley, from May 1929 to 1930, the year in which he was placed on retired pay.
 He received the Knight Commander of the Royal Victorian Order in 1917, the Knight Commander of the Order of the Bath in 1924, the second class of the Order of Osmanieh, the second class of the Order of the Mejidie, the Order of the Sacred Treasure, the Order of Aviz, the French Croix de guerre, the Belgian Croix de guerre and was a Grand Officier of the Legion of Honour.

 Asser lived at The Old Vicarage, Hambledon, Hampshire.
-He was a member of the Army and Navy Club and an honorary member of the Phi Beta Kappa Society at the College of William & Mary, Virginia.
+He was a member of the Army and Navy Club and an honorary member of Phi Beta Kappa society at the College of William & Mary, Virginia.
 In Who's Who he listed his recreations as shooting, fishing and golf.
 He was married in 1901 to Leila, daughter of James Wotherspoon of New York; they had one daughter.
 He died on 4 February 1949.